 To access the above programs and other OHS resources, see: Occupational health and safety resources

-Information for parents and employers on workplace learning for school students in Victoria is available at: Resources for parents and employers
+Information for parents on workplace learning for school students in Victoria is available at: Work Experience and Structured Workplace Learning